cmu-sei/sds-documentation-site/.playground/content/6.vaultsync/2.installation-guide/2.getting-started/index.md

 Visit [vaultsync.app](https://vaultsync.app) and either:

-- Sign in using your organization’s credentials
+- Sign in using your organization's credentials
 - Or create a new workspace with your email and a secure password

 If your team uses SSO (Single Sign-On), select the appropriate provider on the login screen.